shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-11-20-stock_prediction.md

 ```

 - The client indicates that they want the model to **predict on an hourly basis**.
--Looking at the data model, we can see that only column that we can use to merge the 3 datasets together is `timestamp`
+- Looking at the data model, we can see that only column that we can use to merge the 3 datasets together is **timestamp**
-- So, we must first transform the `timestamp` column in all 3 datasets to be based on the **hour of the day**, then we can merge the datasets together
+- So, we must first transform the **timestamp** column in all 3 datasets to be based on the **hour of the day**, then we can merge the datasets together

 ```python
 from datetime import datetime